AthKouloumvakos/PyThea/README_pypi.md

 ## ⓘ The mythology of Thea:

 In Greek mythology, Thea, also called Euryphaessa "wide-shining", is the Titaness of sight and the shining light of the clear blue sky.
 Her brother/consort is Hyperion, a Titan and god of the sun, and together they are the parents of Helios (the Sun), Selene (the Moon), and Eos (the Dawn).

+## Development Support:

+The lead author of this software package Athanasios Kouloumvakos acknowledges financial support from NASA Grant 80NSSC24K0071   for the further development and improvement of PyThea during 2024.
+This grant was part of the NASA Headquarters Heliophysics Tools and Methods Program in response to NASA ROSES–2022 (NNH22ZDA001N).